January 8, 2019

 A good place to begin is Fisk University in Nashville, one of America’s great historically black colleges and universities.
 The university’s role in the struggle for racial equality is quite notable.
 Fisk students, with other young men and women from Tennessee State University and Meharry Medical College, were leaders of Nashville’s nonviolent protests and inspired a world-changing social justice movement.

 In the heart of downtown Nashville, Woolworth on 5th is now a restored restaurant and live music venue that pays homage to the early days of the civil rights movement.
 In 1960, it was the site of peaceful sit-ins by African-American students who challenged Woolworth and other stores that did not allow black and white customers to eat at the same counter.
 While the sit-ins were peaceful, the reactions of some whites were not.
 This was the site of civil rights hero John Lewis’ first arrest in his lifelong fight for equality.
+Currently closed for renovations.

 In the airy, light-filled Civil Rights Room of Nashville’s downtown public library, you’ll find inspiring vintage photographs, documents, media reports and historic memorabilia that tell the story of Nashville’s epic civil rights movement.
 The painful struggle that included school integration, lunch counter sit-ins, marches and protests finally made Nashville the first integrated city in the South.